jhoffman5/student_accessible_files/comporg/p6/README.md

 The super block contains only three values.

 The first thing you should write is code to check the size of the file system file against the ```size``` in the super block.
 Ensure you can make sense of the ```size``` field before you move on.
-The file systems you will be given should contain 1024 blocks.
+The file system images you will be given should contain 1024 blocks.

 *You must print out the three values in the super block in your output.*